production-ig-divider

 Kōkaku Kidōtai (攻殻機動隊)

-Both of Oshii’s main GitS movies are extremely stylish and enjoyable, but there is a LOT of really uncalled for nudity in this one.
+Both of Oshii’s main GitS movies are extremely stylish and enjoyable, but there is a LOT of fairly random nudity in this one.
 The GitS movies revolve around the concept that there are very human-like robots and cyborgs that inhabit the earth and that they have souls, called Ghosts, that inhabit their outer robot shells.
 These Ghosts can not only communicate with each other telepathically, but can switch shells, go on the equivalent of the internet, and be hacked, thus changing the reality that they experience.
 This movie follows a team of the once-organic female Major Kusanagi and the male Batou cyborg/robots as they track down a Ghost hacker called the “Puppet Master”.
-Good times are had by all, the visuals have aged very well and still look better than a lot of what’s currently out there.
+Good times are had by all and the visuals have aged very well, still better-looking than many modern anime films.
 A must-see for anime movie fans.

 Ghost in the Shell 2: Innocence (2004)